 Whatever Happened to the McPizza?

 For only a short time in the 1980s, McDonald's locations around the nation served up freshly prepared McDonald's Pizza as a dinner option for hungry customers.
 Back in the day, McDonald's was most notably known for serving up bags of burgers during your lunch hour.
-In 1973 they invented the Egg McMuffin, brining in a breakfast crowd.
+In 1973 they invented the Egg McMuffin, bringing in a breakfast crowd.
 But the McDonald's menu didn't have anything specifically for families to enjoy as dinner.

 Thus the McDonald's McPizza was born.
 It was a simple idea, especially since chains like Pizza Hut were gaining traction in the market.
 So after creating a quick-cook oven, the corporate office rolled out the new ovens to a few franchisees who had to remodel their kitchens to include the oven and other new equipment that they needed to prepare the pizza.